 An auditor's voluntary surrender of his or her certification will take effect on the date the notification is received by the PREA Management Office from the auditor.
-The auditor's name will then be removed from the list of certified auditors on the PREA Resource Center website.
+The auditor's name will then be listed as no longer certified on the PREA Resource Center website.